Kitum Cave: Description

-Kitum Cave is a non-solutional cave developed in pyroclastic (volcanic) rocks (not, as some have presumed, a lava tube).
+Kitum Cave is a non-solutional cave developed in pyroclastic volcanic rocks, not, as some have presumed, a lava tube.
 It extends about 200 m into the side of Mount Elgon near the Kenyan border with Uganda.
 The walls are rich in salt, and animals such as elephants have gone deep into the cave for centuries in search of salt.
-The elephants use their tusks to break off pieces of the cave wall that they then chew and swallow, leaving the walls scratched and furrowed; their actions have likely enlarged the cave over time.
+The elephants use their tusks to break off pieces of the cave wall that they then chew and swallow, leaving the walls scratched and furrowed.
+Their actions have likely enlarged the cave over time.

 Other animals including bushbuck, buffalo and hyenas come to Kitum Cave to consume salt left by the elephants.
-There is a lot of bat guano deeper in the cave from fruit-eating and insectivorous bats.
+Bat guano from fruit-eating and insectivorous bats can be found deeper in the cave.
 There is also a deep crevasse into which young elephants have fallen and died.

 Marburg virus

 In the 1980s, two visitors to the cave contracted Marburg virus disease.
-In 1980, a French man died from the disease after visiting the cave, and in 1987 a Danish boy who lived in Kenya also fell ill and died after visiting the cave.
+In 1980, a French man died from the disease after visiting the cave.
+In 1987, a Danish boy who lived in Kenya also fell ill and died after visiting the cave.
 Two different but very similar viruses have been catalogued from these infections: the 1980 virus is named after a doctor, Shem Musoke, who survived being infected by the French patient, while the 1987 virus is named Ravn, after the last name of the Danish patient.

 Based on these cases, an expedition was staged by the United States Army Medical Research Institute of Infectious Disease (USAMRIID) in an attempt to identify the vector species presumably residing in the cave.
-Despite sampling a wide variety of species (including fruit bats), no Marburg disease-causing viruses were found and the animal vector remained a mystery.
+Despite sampling a wide variety of species, including fruit bats, no Marburg disease-causing viruses were found and the animal vector remained a mystery.
 These events were dramatized by Richard Preston in the best-selling book The Hot Zone (1994).